shanclarkt-star/Tujaepay-grc-program/README.md

-# Tujaepay-grc-program
+# TujaePay GRC Program

-This repository documents a fictional end-to-end Governance, Risk, and Compliance (GRC) for a mid-size FinTech SaaS organization
+This repository documents a fictional end-to-end Governance, Risk, and Compliance (GRC) program for a mid-size FinTech SaaS organization.

-## Scope
+## Program Scope
-Governance and policy management
+- Governance and policy development
-Enterprise risk assessments
+- Enterprise risk management
-NIST CSF, ISO 27001, and SOC 2 alignment
+- NIST CSF, ISO 27001, and SOC 2 control mapping
-Third-party risk management
+- Third-party vendor risk management
-Internal audits and incident response
+- Internal audit planning and reporting
+- Incident response tabletop exercises

+## Objective
+This project demonstrates practical, real-world GRC and IT audit capabilities aligned with industry frameworks and regulatory expectations.

-## Tools
+## Tools Used
-Github for documentation
+- GitHub for documentation and audit artifacts
-Notion for risk tracking
+- Notion for risk tracking and GRC program management